towercomputers/toweros/docs/usage.md

-## 1. Provision a host
+## 1. Provision an online host

-Prepare the sd-card in the Thin Client with the command bellow.
-Once the sd-card is ready you must insert it into the Raspberry Pi or CM4 and turn it on.
+Only one of the hosts is connected to the internet via WIFI.
+This host, called the `router`, is then responsible for sharing the connection with all the other online hosts.
+The first online host that you can/must provision is therefore the router:

 ```
-$> tower provision <host> --offline
+$> tower provision router –wlan-ssid <ssid> –wlan-password <password>
 ```

-or, for an online host:
+Once the `router` is correctly provisioned, you can provision other online hosts:

 ```
 $> tower provision <host> --online